WWBN/AVideo/README.md

 And more to come in 2020

-### If you have updated your site to version 8.0, your old plugins will not work, just download them again and you should be fine.
+### We highly recommend you keep your AVideo Platform updated to the latest release.
+If you have updated your site to version 8.0, your old plugins will not work, just download them again and you should be fine.

 ### Notice: If you are not sure what is AVideo, go to our <a href="https://demo.avideo.com/" target="_blank">demo</a> page or visit our <a href="https://platform.avideo.com/" target="_blank">AVideo Platform Official Site</a>